-This work was supported by a grant from DARPA, executed by the U.S. Army Medical Research and Material Command/TATRC Cooperative Agreement, Contract No. W81XWH-04-2-0012, and by the U.S. Department of Energy through the Center for the Simulation of Accidental Fires and Explosions, under Grant W-7405-ENG-48.
+This work was supported by a grant from DARPA, executed by the U.S. Army Medical Research and Material Command/TATRC Cooperative Agreement, Contract #W81XWH-04-2-

+20 0012.
 A grant of computer time on the Arches Metacluster was provided by the Center for High Performance Computing, University of Utah.
-The Arches Metacluster was funded by NIH Grant No. RR17214-01.
+The Arches Metacluster was funded by NIH grant #RR17214-01.
 The authors thank the staff of the Scientific Computing and Imaging Institute and the Center for the Simulation of Accidental Fires and Explosions at the University of Utah for assistance with software development.